cloudlinux/cloudlinux-doc/docs/control_panel_integration/README.md

 ## Control panel hooks integration

-For CloudLinux proper operation, you should implement hooks mechanism.
-These hooks are called with the specified arguments in the proper time.
-All scripts should be executed by the control panel from the system root user.
+For proper CloudLinux operation, you should implement a hooks mechanism.
+Hooks are scripts that control panel invokes with the exact arguments at a specific time.
+The control panel is responsible for executing these scripts as a system root user.

 ### Managing administrators